elrondurpg/app001-urpg-discord-utils/README.md

-# APP001: URPG Discord Utils Branch Test
+# APP001: URPG Discord Utils
 Discord Utilities used by the Pokemon Ultra Role Playing Game

 Welcome to the Git repository for APP001: URPG Discord Utils.